 Photos of the Bob's 1:1 and King Arthur muffins cut in half so you can see the texture.

-You can see the fluffiness of the muffins and the texture in these side-by-side interior photos of the muffins.
-The KA and Cup4Cup rose the best and stayed more fluffy than the other two blends, but this could have been affected by the Bob’s and DIY having runnier batter.
+These side-by-side interior photos of the muffins show their fluffiness and texture.
+The KA and Cup4Cup rose the best and stayed more fluffy than the other two blends, but this could have been affected by the Bob’s and DIY’s runnier batter.

 Storage: